syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 CONFIDENCE(alpha, standard_dev, size)

 #### Where:
-* alpha is the significance level used to compute the confidence level.
+* **alpha** is the significance level used to compute the confidence level.
 The confidence level equals 100*(1 - alpha)%, or in other words, an alpha of 0.05 indicates a 95 percent confidence level.
-* standard_dev is the population standard deviation for the data range and is assumed to be known.
+* **standard_dev** is the population standard deviation for the data range and is assumed to be known.
-* size is the sample size.
+* **size** is the sample size.

 ### CONFIDENCE.NORM
 The `CONFIDENCE.NORM` function uses a [Normal Distribution](http://en.wikipedia.org/wiki/Normal_distribution) to calculate a confidence value that can be used to construct the confidence interval for a population mean, for a supplied probability and sample size.

 #### Syntax
 CONFIDENCE.NORM(alpha,stdev,size)

 #### Where:
-* alpha is the significance level.
+* **alpha** is the significance level.
-* stdev is the population standard deviation for the data range.
+* **stdev** is the population standard deviation for the data range.
-* size is the sample size.
+* **size** is the sample size.

 #### Remarks
-&#35;VALUE! - occurs if any argument is non-numeric.
+`#VALUE!` - occurs if any argument is non-numeric.<br/>

-&#35;NUM! - occurs if alpha and stdev is less than or equal to zero or if alpha is greater than or equal to zero.
+`#NUM!`- occurs if alpha and stdev is less than or equal to zero or if alpha is greater than or equal to zero.<br/>

-&#35;DIV/0! - occurs if the size is equal to one.
+`#DIV/0!` - occurs if the size is equal to one.

 ### CONFIDENCE.T
 Using a student’s distribution, this function retrieves the confidence interval for a population mean.